DyerlabTeaching/ENVS-543/README.md

 Students should visit http://go.vcu.edu/syllabus and review all syllabus statement information.
 The full university syllabus statement includes information on safety, registration, the VCU Honor Code, student conduct, withdrawal, and more.

-Use [VCU Libraries](https://www.library.vcu.edu) to find and access library resources, spaces, technology and services that support and enhance all learning opportunities at the university.
+Use [VCU Libraries](https://www.library.vcu.edu) to find and access library resources, spaces, technology, and services that support and enhance all learning opportunities at the university.

 ## Health and safety

 ### Public health information

-Health advisories, including information about COVID-19 testing, vaccination, supplies and other public health measures, can be found at <a href="https://srm.vcu.edu/health-advisories/">the Safety and Risk Management website</a>.
-Visit this site to stay informed about recommendations for VCU and surrounding communities.
-Additional links to health, wellness and safety information are on the <a href="https://www.vcu.edu/life-at-vcu/health-wellness-safety/">Life at VCU webpage</a>.
+Health advisories, including information about COVID-19 testing, vaccination, supplies, and other public health measures, can be found at <a href="https://srm.vcu.edu/health-advisories/">the Safety and Risk Management website</a>.
+Visit this site to stay informed about recommendations for VCU and the surrounding communities.
+Additional links to health, wellness, and safety information are on the <a href="https://www.vcu.edu/life-at-vcu/health-wellness-safety/">Life at VCU webpage</a>.

 ### Campus emergency information

 <a href="https://alert.vcu.edu/signup/">Sign up to receive at VCU Alerts</a>.
 It is essential to keep your information up-to-date within VCU Alert and to keep your permanent address and emergency contact information current in <a href="https://bansso.vcu.edu/ssomanager/c/SSB">eServices</a>.
-VCU uses a variety of communication methods to alert the campus community about emergency situations and safety threats.
+VCU uses a variety of communication methods to alert the campus community about emergencies and safety threats.
 Learn more about <a href="https://alert.vcu.edu/know/types-of-alerts/">types of alerts</a> online.
 Know the emergency phone number for the VCU Police (828-1234), and report suspicious activities and objects.

 ### Managing stress

-Students may experience situations or challenges that can interfere with learning and interpersonal functioning including stress, anxiety, depression, alcohol and/or other drug use, concern for a friend or family member, loss, sleep difficulties, feeling hopeless or relationship problems.
+Students may experience situations or challenges that can interfere with learning and interpersonal functioning, including stress, anxiety, depression, alcohol and/or other drug use, concern for a friend or family member, loss, sleep difficulties, feeling hopeless, or relationship problems.
 There are numerous campus resources available to students including <a href="https://counseling.vcu.edu/">University Counseling Services</a> (804-828-6200 MPC Campus, 804-828-3964 MCV Campus) which provides brief therapy treatment, <a href="https://health.students.vcu.edu/">University Student Health Services</a> (MPC 804 828-8828, MCV Campus 804 828-9220) and the <a href="https://recwell.vcu.edu/">Department of Recreation & Well-Being (RecWell)</a> (804-828-9355).
-24 hour emergency mental health support is available by calling (804) 828-6200 or utilizing the <a href="https://988lifeline.org/?utm_source=google&amp;utm_medium=web&amp;utm_campaign=onebox">National Suicide Prevention Lifeline</a> (dial 988).
+24-hour emergency mental health support is available by calling (804) 828-6200 or utilizing the <a href="https://988lifeline.org/?utm_source=google&amp;utm_medium=web&amp;utm_campaign=onebox">National Suicide Prevention Lifeline</a> (dial 988).

 ### Mandatory responsibility of faculty members to report incidents of sexual misconduct